sin101/MemoryAPP/SPEC.md

 - Local database: SQLite (via WASM) or IndexedDB
 - File storage: local structured folder, auto-organized
 - Fast indexing for instant search and graph
+ - Prototype ships with a minimal SQLite-backed store that persists cards to disk and reloads them at startup

 ### 5.3 Artificial Intelligence
 - Local open-source models: